boxops/travis_ci_test/README.md

-# Example application for the DOBC Lesson 10 TODO
+# Example application and CI testing with Travis CI.

 ##How to set up and run the application: